 Columbia Summer in Greece: Art, Environment, and Curation examines aspects of Greek history and culture through the organization of an art exhibition under the general theme of the environment.
 The project is structured around classroom seminars, museum and site visits, walking tours, and workshop sessions in which students will learn about and gain experience in all stages of curating an exhibition.
 As part of this program students will create field recordings in various media, visit artists’ studios, conduct archival and ethnographic research, and visit some of Greece’s most iconic locations.

-- Intensive summer curatorial workshop grounded in a seminar highlighting historical, anthropological, and literary approaches to examining aspects of Greek history and culture
+- Intensive summer curatorial workshop grounded in a seminar highlighting historical, anthropological, and literary approaches to examine aspects of Greek history and culture

 - Earn 6 points of credit upon the completion of the course